Table of Contents:

 Brand owners don’t have to let fake Google ads steal their revenue or tarnish their reputation.
-These are the steps brands can take to stop fake Google ads:
+These are the steps brands can take to stop and report fake Google ads:

-Consumers don’t want to get scammed.
+Consumers don’t want to get scammed with Google ads.
 Brands can work together with their customers to keep them informed on the risks of fake Google ads, and how to avoid them.
 Brands should let their customers know how to identify their brand, and notify them if any fake ads of their brand are found.

-If brand owners find a Fake ad on Google impersonating their brand or selling counterfeits of their products, they should report it immediately.
+If brand owners find a fake ad on Google impersonating the brand or selling counterfeits of their products, they should report it to Google immediately.
 To report a fake ad on Google, use this ad reporting form.
 Choose the best responses in the form, and include any additional information that is required.

 The key to protecting a brand from fake Google ads is to stop them before they can become a problem.
 That means having a robust monitoring system that can identify fake ads and infringements.
 Brands can work with a revenue recovery service like Red Points that uses software to identify and take down fake ads around the clock.

-Fake Google ads are vital for brand owners to monitor for and stop before they pose a threat to the brand’s reputation and revenue.
-If your brand is already losing revenue to fake Google ads or other online infringement, Red Points can help.
-Learn more about our software, and see how you can protect your brand identity with Red Points.
+Fake Google ads are vital for brand owners to monitor and stop before they pose a threat to the brand’s reputation and revenue.
+If your brand is already losing revenue to fake Google ads or other online infringements, Red Points can help.
+Learn more about our brand protection software, and see how you can protect your brand identity with Red Points.